-- (i) Oversight.
-The Title IX Coordinator and/or deputy Title IX Coordinator will be responsible for conducting the prompt, fair, and impartial investigation of Complaints filed with the University. - (ii) Conflicts.
-If any administrator or employee that is designated by this Policy to participate in the investigation or resolution of a Complaint is the Respondent (including, but not limited to, the Title IX Coordinator), then the President will appoint another University administrator to perform such person's duties under this Policy.
-(If the President is the Respondent, then the Title IX Coordinator will appoint another University administrator to perform her duties under this Policy.) - (iii) Timing.
+- i.
+Oversight.
+The Title IX Coordinator and/or deputy Title IX Coordinators or Title IX Investigators will be responsible for conducting the prompt, fair, and impartial investigation of Complaints filed with the University. - ii.
+Conflicts.
+If any administrator or employee that is designated by this Policy to participate in the investigation or resolution of a Complaint is the Respondent (including, but not limited to, the Title IX Coordinator), then the President will appoint another University administrator to perform such person's duties under this Policy. - iii.
+Timing.
 The University will make every reasonable effort to ensure that the investigation and resolution of a Complaint occurs in as timely and efficient a manner as possible.
 The University's investigation and resolution of a Complaint (not including an appeal, if applicable) will generally be completed within 60 calendar days of the receipt of the Complaint, absent extenuating circumstances.
 Hearings, if any, will take place after the conclusion of the investigation.
-If hearings have taken place, both the Complainant and the Respondent generally will receive a Final Outcome Letter within 7 calendar days of the conclusion of the hearings.
+If hearings have taken place, both the Complainant and the Respondent generally will receive a Final Outcome Letter within seven (7) business days of the conclusion of the hearings.